xiaoshu1221/xiaoshu1221.github.io/_pages/about.md

 <span class='anchor' id='About-Me'></span>

 Hi!
-I am Yalun Wu (吴亚伦 in Chinese).
+I am Aaron Wu (吴亚伦 in Chinese).
 I am a Ph.D. student in the [School of Computer and Information Techonoly](https://scit.bjtu.edu.cn/)  at [Beijing Jiaotong University](https://bjtu.edu.cn/), and affiliated with the Beijing Key Laboratory of Security and Privacy in Intelligent Transportation.
 I am advised by Prof. [Zhen Han](http://faculty.bjtu.edu.cn/5608/), [Wenjia Niu](http://faculty.bjtu.edu.cn/9120/) and Assistant Prof. [Endong Tong](http://faculty.bjtu.edu.cn/9306/).
 Prior to my Ph.D. career, I received the B.S. degree in communication engineering from [Qingdao Agricultural University](https://www.qau.edu.cn/) in 2017, and the M.S. degree in software engineering from [Beijing Jiaotong University](https://bjtu.edu.cn/) in 2022.

 Currently, my research has centered on: